DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2022-02-10-helping-users-find-applications-from-the-same-candidate.md

 This means there’s more chance of providers receiving multiple applications from the same candidate.

-## What we changed
+## How it works

 We added a new section to the application called “Other applications”.
 It lists all other applications which the candidate submitted in the current and previous cycles to organisations the user belongs to.

-The section will not be shown if there are no other applications to list.
+The section is only shown if there are other applications to list.

+The applications are displayed in the same format and order as they are in the application list.

+Clicking the name of the candidate in the list of other applications takes the user to that application.

+If there’s more than one application in the list, we put the course and recruitment cycle in hidden text for the candidate name to distinguish between applications.

 ## Future considerations